chrysocode/test-as-you-think/README.md

 *TestAsYouThink* is an open source software library in Java for testing purposes.
 It is designed as a **fluent API** that will change the way development teams write their unit and integration tests.
 It aims to take control over the coding practices as **executable guidelines**, from beginners to experts, to get **high-quality tests**.
 Why should you adopt *TestAsYouThink*?
 - It promotes good coding practices for testing, on writing tests rather than before it with training or after it with code reviews.
-- It enables to give a better structure based on compilable code rather than textual comments to the test code.
+- It makes the testing language ubiquitous to give a better structure based on compilable code rather than textual comments to the test code.
 - It improves test code readability and may bring more conciseness.
 - It brings a functional programming approach to testing that makes reusing test code easier and more natural.
 - It is designed to be easy to use thanks to code completion.